 I am a registered graduate member psychologist within The British Psychological Society.

 I obtained a degree in Psychology and a Master’s Degree in Cognitive Neuroscience and Psychological Rehabilitation in Rome, Italy.
 I started to work with people with autism and learning disabilities in 2013, while I was still studying, and I developed a strong knowledge in ABA (Applied Behavioural Analysis) and Verbal Behaviour approaches and methodology since then.
+I am currently doing the ABA II level Master to become a BCBA.

 Thanks to my job, I also developed a good knowledge of the British Sign Language .
 Sign Language is a visual means of communicating using gestures, facial expression, and body language.